 My research generally spans machine learning and natural language processing.
 I work to improve and better understand modern language models, and I've recently focused on efficiently adapting them to specialized domains, building better evaluations, and measuring and reporting the environmental impact of AI.

 I'm also a strong supporter of open science.
-I've contributed to various openly released tools and platforms including OLMo, Dolma, and RewardBench, with more coming soon.
+I've contributed to various openly released tools and platforms including OLMo, Dolma, RewardBench, and OLMoE, with more coming soon.

 Public Policy